WHITEHAWK & WILDLIFE CONSERVATION

 Supporting Conservation

-But this is only part of our work.
-An important percentage of the profits from each of our tours is destined for local wildlife conservation projects.
+We donate a percentage of the profits from our tours to local wildlife conservation projects.
 This means that everyone who takes a trip with us contributes to the direct conservation of the birds they have traveled to see.

-Our involvement in these efforts means that at times our clients will get to meet and converse with researchers, biologists, and educators directly involved in local projects.
+Our involvement in these efforts means that, at times, our clients may get to meet and converse with researchers, biologists, and educators directly involved in local projects.
 Where possible, we arrange presentations with local researchers or a visit to an active field site.
 We believe it is important for our clients to learn first hand about conservation activities and to be involved in them.
 We hope everyone who travels with Whitehawk returns home with a feeling that their journey had a meaning beyond the simple enjoyment of a holiday, and that they are contributing positively to wildlife conservation.

 Whitehawk supports organizations through direct monetary support.
-We also provide support by visiting their project sites and assisting in the field, and sharing updates on their accomplishments.
+We also provide support by visiting project sites and assisting in the field, and sharing updates on their accomplishments.
 We encourage all of our tour participants to explore ways that they can further assist these and other organizations for the preservation of birds and wildlife.
-Whitehawk is currently supports the Snow Leopard Trust, one of the leading organizations conserving endangered Snow Leopards in the wild.
-Based in Panama, CREA works to promote ecological literacy and conservation of tropical biodiversity.
-Fundacion Rapaces y Bosques de Panama is a non-profit conservation organization conserving forests in Darien, Panama.
-They focus on the protection of raptors, particularly Harpy Eagles, through local capacity development, reforestation programs, scientific research, supporting student training and many other initiatives.
+Whitehawk is currently supporting the Snow Leopard Trust, one of the leading organizations conserving endangered Snow Leopards in the wild.
+In Panama we support, CREA, an organization working to promote ecological literacy and conservation of tropical biodiversity through sound research and education, and Fundacion Rapaces y Bosques de Panama, a non-profit conservation organization conserving forests in Darien, Panama.
+It focuses on the protection of raptors, particularly Harpy Eagles, through local capacity development, reforestation programs, scientific research, supporting student training and many other initiatives.